Alternate Monk

 10th-level Way of the Open Hand feature

-Your fists strike with such force as to disrupt the flow of your foe's Ki.
-When you score a critical hit with an unarmed strike, the creature has disadvantage on any saving throw that you force it to make as part of that unarmed strike attack.
+Your strikes disrupt the flow of Ki.
+If you score a critical hit with an unarmed strike, the creature has disadvantage on any saving throw that you force it to make as part of that attack.

 Master of Many Forms